nodejs/package-maintenance/docs/drafts/PUBLISH-GUIDELINES.md

 In the newer [npm] version 6, [`npm publish`] now shows the list of files published.

-If you want to review the files, you can use the [`npm pack`] command to generate a tarball first and look inside it.
+If you want to review the files, you can use the [`npm pack`] command to generate a tarball first and look inside it or run `npm publish --dry-run` to get the file list.

 You can also use the [`npm pack`] command to download a tarball from a published version.